Lean thinking

-Lean thinking is a management framework made up of a philosophy, practices and principles which aim to help practitioners improve efficiency and the quality of work.
+Lean thinking is a business management framework made up of a philosophy, practices and principles which aim to help practitioners improve efficiency and the quality of work.
 Lean thinking encourages whole organisation participation.
 The goal is to organise human activities to deliver more benefits to society and value to individuals while eliminating waste.

 History

 The term "lean thinking" was coined by mechanical engineer and MIT graduate student John Krafcik in 1988, who subsequently went on to run Google LLC's autonomous driving unit for many years.

 Principles

 Lean thinking is a way of thinking about an activity and seeing the waste inadvertently generated by the way the process is organized.
 It uses five key principles: